-The ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") as set out in Appendix 27 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-Information relating to the corporate governance practices of the Group has been set out in the Corporate Governance Report of the Group's 2022 Annual Report.
+The ESG Report has been prepared in accordance with the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") as set out in Appendix C2 to the Rules Governing the Listing of Securities on The Stock Exchange.
+Information relating to the corporate governance practices of the Group has been set out in the Corporate Governance Report of the Group's 2023 Annual Report.